TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 Due to the location in the city of Kandy, it is a very convenient to reach from any hotel in Kandy.
 Usually, the trip to Udawattakele from Kandy is a short trip that lasts about 30 Minutes.
 Udawattakele is one of the best places to see the lush green forest and a wildlife tour to Udawattekele forest allows you to spot many species of avian fauna species.

 SRI LANKA WILDLIFE TOUR PACKAGES AT LUNUGAMVEHERA

-Lunugamvehera national park Sri Lanka is covered by rare trees and home to many endangered animal species, Lunugamvehera national park has become a popular destination in the southern province of Sri Lanka.
+Lunugamvehera national park Sri Lanka is covered by rare trees and is home to many endangered animal species, Lunugamvehera national park has become a popular destination in the southern province of Sri Lanka.
 The national park is situated bordering the Udawalawa national park and Yala national park.
-It is declared as a national park in December 1953 and spread over 23498.8 hectares.
+It is declared a national park in December 1953 and is spread over 23498.8 hectares.

 The Lunugamvehera National Park was designed to protect waterways and to provide a resting station for elephants, migrating between the Eastern section of the Yala Wildlife Conservation and the Western side of the Udawalawa National Park.
 Udawalawe is one of the best wildlife reserves to visit in Sri Lanka within one day from south coast beaches.